browserengineering/book/book/visual-effects.md

-Defining colors via red, green, and blue components is fairly standard[^other-spaces] and corresponds to how computer screens work[^lcd-design].
-For example, in CSS, we refer to arbitrary colors with a hash character and six hex digits, like `#ffd700`, with two digits each for red, green, and blue:[^opaque]
+Defining colors via red, green, and blue components is fairly standard[^other-spaces] and corresponds to how computer screens work.[^lcd-design] For example, in CSS, we refer to arbitrary colors with a hash character and six hex digits, like `#ffd700`, with two digits each for red, green, and blue:[^opaque]